ArtaFP/Neofetch-for-windows-linux-powershell/README.md

-This is not working in normal powershell. but in ISE version. not tested on linux.
+This is not working in normal powershell. but it does in ISE version. not tested on linux.